 Impact investment offers investors returns.
 Just because you choose the moral high ground doesn’t mean you won’t get financial returns.

-The key is to understand what it is and getting financial advice then you can begin.
+The key is to understand what it is and get financial advice then you can begin.

 See Related: 19 Best Podcasts About Impact Investing in 2022

-While you might be hearing about impact investing for the first time, it’s not tiny at all.
-Impact investors have about $12 trillion invested in different funds and organizations.
-The investment is in enterprises that have social and economic benefits to the world.
+While you might be hearing about impact investing for the first time, the impact investing market is not tiny at all.
+The current impact investing market has deployed approximately $12 trillion of debt and equity investments in different investment funds and organizations.
+Impact investments are in enterprises that have social and economic benefits to the world.